 BUT how does it works?

-Since data integration systems usually replicate the data by moving from multiple data sources to a central repository, data virtualization creates a real-time consolidated view of the data without moving any data.
+Since data integration systems usually replicate the data by moving from multiple data sources to a central repository, data virtualisation creates a real-time consolidated view of the data without moving any data.

-Data virtualization enables the organization to implement a centralized, consistent a solution focused on the needs of the data consumers and the easy to implement solution for data providers, keeping in mind important topics such as security, data privacy, governance and data catalog.
+Data virtualisation enables the organisation to implement a centralised, consistent a solution focused on the needs of the data consumers and the easy to implement solution for data providers, keeping in mind important topics such as security, data privacy, governance and data catalog.

 by Mariana Pinto